Bikz/capsule-memory/README.md

 Capsule Memory is ready to drop into your agent stack—wire it up to your orchestrator, seed it with long-term knowledge, and let your AI recall the past with confidence.

+## Competitive Roadmap

+See [docs/memory-roadmap.md](docs/memory-roadmap.md) for the competitive analysis, phased roadmap, and KPI targets that guide Capsule Memory toward best-in-class performance against Mem0 and Supermemory.

 ## MCP Bridge (Claude / local agents)

 Run `npm run mcp` to expose the Capsule Memory API as an MCP server over stdio.
 Point your MCP-compatible client (e.g. Claude